A good freelance blog writer can be hard to find.

 In addition to writing samples, ask them about their SEO knowledge.
 A good content writer knows how to optimize a post for search.
 While maintaining a natural voice and adhering to best writing practices.

-Determine who you need.
+Determine who you need before you begin outsourcing.

 Some content writers are generalists and some are subject matter experts in a particular area.
 If you work in a highly technical industry, you need to find a writer with a decent amount of knowledge and experience in that field.
 A good generalist can tackle almost any topic, as long as it’s more top-of-funnel, relatively uncomplicated material.